| Lamas lies close to the

 in Lamas.
 The chapel has now been turned into a house

-and some of the stones from the graveyard have been set
+but some of the stones (including Anna's) have been set

-into the front wall of the house.
-However, more gravestones are visible in the garden among the yew trees.
+into the wall at the front of the house.
+Other gravestones are

 Anna Sewell